USMNT news: McKennie, Steffen and Altidore headline Berhalter's squad for Jamaica friendly | Goal.com

 GOALKEEPERS: Sean Johnson (New York City FC), Tyler Miller (LAFC), Zack Steffen (Columbus Crew SC)

-DEFENDERS: Cameron Carter-Vickers (Tottenham Hotspur/ENG; 7/0), Omar Gonzalez (Club Atlas/MEX), Nick Lima (San Jose Earthquakes), Aaron Long (New York Red Bulls), Daniel Lovitz (Montreal Impact), Matt Miazga (Chelsea/ENG), Tim Ream (Fulham/ENG; 28/1), Antonee Robinson (Everton/ENG), Walker Zimmerman (LAFC)
+DEFENDERS: Cameron Carter-Vickers (Tottenham Hotspur/ENG), Omar Gonzalez (Club Atlas/MEX), Nick Lima (San Jose Earthquakes), Aaron Long (New York Red Bulls), Daniel Lovitz (Montreal Impact), Matt Miazga (Chelsea/ENG), Tim Ream (Fulham/ENG), Antonee Robinson (Everton/ENG), Walker Zimmerman (LAFC)

 MIDFIELDERS: Michael Bradley (Toronto FC/CAN), Duane Holmes (Derby County/ENG), Sebastian Lletget (LA Galaxy), Weston McKennie (Schalke/GER), Djordje Mihailovic (Chicago Fire), Cristian Roldan (Seattle Sounders FC), Wil Trapp (Columbus Crew SC); Jackson Yueill (San Jose Earthquakes)